CriptoReal/Criptoreal/README.md

 What is Criptoreal?
 ----------------

-Criptoreal is a new digital currency that enables anonymous, instant payments to anyone, anywhere in the world.
+Criptoreal is an experimental new digital currency that enables anonymous, instant payments to anyone, anywhere in the world.
 Criptoreal uses peer-to-peer technology to operate with no central authority: managing transactions and issuing money are carried out collectively by the network.
 Criptoreal Core is the name of the open source software which enables the use of this currency.

-For more information, as well as an immediately useable, binary version of the Criptoreal Core software, see https://www.criptoreal.org/.
+For more information, as well as an immediately useable, binary version of the Criptoreal Core software, see https://www.criptoreal.org/get-criptoreal/.

 License